 Nateglinide (na teg' li nide) is an insulin secretagogue that is similar in action but different in structure from the sulfonylureas.
 It is a derivative of phenylalanine and stimulates insulin secretion by blocking ATP sensitive potassium channels in pancreatic beta-cells, causing cell membrane depolarization which results in calcium influx and insulin secretion.
 Nateglinide has been shown to reduce the postprandial increase in glucose in patients with type 2 diabetes and improve glycemic control.
 Nateglinide was approved for use in the United States in 2000.
 The current indications are for management of type 2 diabetes used in combination with diet and exercise, with or without other oral hypoglycemic agents.
 Nateglinide is available generically and under the brand name Starlix in tablets of 60 and 120 mg.
 The typical initial dose in adults is 120 mg three times daily before meals.
 Side effects of nateglinide include diarrhea, nausea, gastrointestinal upset, hypoglycemia, dizziness and rash.

 In several large clinical trials, serum aminotransferase elevations were no more common with nateglinide than with placebo.
 The enzyme elevations that occurred were asymptomatic and resolved rapidly with stopping therapy.
 Since its approval and with wide scale use, the FDA and the sponsor have received reports of clinically apparent liver injury attributed to nateglinide.
 However, none of these cases has been published and the clinical features, time to onset, course and outcome of the injury have not been described.
+The metiglinide analogue repaglinide has been impicated in rare cases of cholestatic or mixed hepatitis, but whether nateglinide liver injury is similar is not known.
 Thus, nateglinide is likely to be a very rare cause of clinically apparent liver disease.

 Mechanism of Injury